A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Background

+There is a host of properties that describe various aspects of a graph, the relation between these properties being more or less (often less) understood.
+Let us mention the properties we consider in this paper:

+\begin{itemize} \item the diameter of the graph which is the length of the longest shortest path between any pair of nodes. \item The average shortest path length which is the average length of the shortest path between any pair of nodes. \item The transitivity (or clustering coefficient) and the modularity are two different measures of whether there exists some subsets of nodes which are more connected to each others than the average.
+Though the exact relation between these two metrics is not yet clear, there are some similarities \cite{DBLP:journals/corr/abs-1207-3234}. \item About the degrees of nodes: the distribution of these degrees, and the coefficient of the law that describes it: power law and log-normal distributions are considered.
+For directed graphs, we distinguish the in-degree distribution, and the out-degree distribution. \item Spectral properties: we consider the spectrum as well as the network value. \end{itemize}

 Node degrees and their distributions are basic properties which are directly influenced by many properties of a graph.
-For instance, the edge density and the clustering coefficient are directly correlated to it.
-The \emph{graph structure} refers to the type and abundance of edge patterns \cite[sec.
-8.3]{NewmanNetworks2010}.
-Beyond this abstract definition, graph metrics focus on different aspects of the graph structure: the graph diameter, the degree distributions, etc. As others, the key assumption of our work is the cumulative degree distribution reflects an essential aspect of the graph structure \cite{BaxterSoftware2008,BhattacharyaGraph2012,LouridasPower2008,ValverdeLogarithmic2005, PotaninScalefree2005,MyersSoftware2003,KrapivskyNetwork2005}.
+As others\cite{BaxterSoftware2008,BhattacharyaGraph2012,LouridasPower2008,ValverdeLogarithmic2005, PotaninScalefree2005,MyersSoftware2003,KrapivskyNetwork2005}, one important assumption of our work is that the cumulative degree distribution of nodes reflects an essential aspect of the software structure.
+However, we do not claim that a good fit in degree distribution for a given generative model necessarily means that the model's assumptions hold in practice.

+Despite its simplicity, its degree distribution is strongly characterizing a graph.
+It is true that the properties mentioned above are neither clearly, nor uniquely related to this distribution.
+It is also true that given a degree distribution, the number of graphs having this degree distribution may be very large.
+However, the degree distribution is very specific to a graph, in particular because the graphs have log-normal degree distributions.
+For the sake of clarity and to keep the paper within reasonable length, we will mainly focus on degree distributions; however, we have studied and we will report the key observations that we have made regarding all the properties mentioned above.